trondhindenes/Kubelini/HOWTO.md

 This file _must_ contain two variables:
 `aws_access_key_id` and `aws_secret_access_key`.
 Put in the credentials of an iam user with read and write access to the S3 bucket configued in `s3_sync_bucket`.

+You should look at the various parameters (`defaults/main.yml`) in each role in case you want to configure something.

 ### Inventory
 Replace the contents of the `hosts` file with your own values.
 If you want to use the example playbooks you should change the group names, only the targets.